Tokyo scientists reveal possible new direction for getting rid of cancer cells

 Building on this hypothesis, Shunsuke Kon, a junior associate professor at Tokyo University of Science along with Eilma Akter and a team of researchers, has now explored the potential regulatory role of autophagy in cell competition, in a new study recently published in Cell Reports.

-Looking into the possible interplay between autophagy and cell competition, the researchers used cell lines, in which cell competition is triggered by RasV12 (a cancer-causing protein).
+Looking into the possible interplay between autophagy and cell competition, the researchers at Tokyo University of Science used cell lines, in which cell competition is triggered by RasV12 (a cancer-causing protein).

 Mutant cells